 "If there's ever two weeks back to back that their personal record isn't getting broke, then we know something is off," Richesson said.
 "Whether it's sleep, nutrition, a personal issue is stressing them, or they have something bothering them that they're not telling us – a hamstring, a quad, a groin.
 So the numbers don't lie."

 Players like having the easy access to the numbers as well.
 When results are tangible, it provides extra incentive for a player to continue pushing his own progress.

-“I like to see how much power I’m generating and it’s been something that’s been working really well for us," Linebacker Joe Mays said.
+"I like to see how much power I'm generating and it's been something that's been working really well for us," Linebacker Joe Mays said.
 "To see how much power you're generating and making sure you're doing the right amount of reps is great."

 "Guys aren't working for nine weeks and not seeing any growth," Richesson added.
 "They're seeing the strength and the power gains."

 Having each player's results out and in the open increases the accountability that players have to themselves and to their teammates.

 "To be able to track these numbers and have measurables as many as thirty weeks including the playoffs and a run to the Super Bowl, those are invaluable," Richesson said.
 "You couple that with the education on the nutrition and the recovering and the regeneration, the seamless integration with Greek, you paint them in a pretty tight box that they can't screw up."

 A key component of Richesson's program is helping players prevent injuries – and rehab those injuries should they occur.